TimothyYe/godns/README.md

 #### LoopiaSE

-For LoopiaSE, you need to provide username & password, and config all the domains & subdomains.
+For LoopiaSE, you need to provide a username & password and configure all the domains & subdomains.
 More info: [Swedish](https://support.loopia.se/wiki/om-dyndns-stodet/)

 <details>